NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 For example, we copy above `test.py` in directory `/opt/sparkRapidsPlugin` inside the docker image.

+This is because currently only `cluster` deployment mode is supported by Spark Operator.

 2. Create spark operator using `helm`.

 Follow [Spark Operator quick start guide](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/quick-start-guide.md)